 But what of Holliday?
 Is he Righteous?
 Is he the counter to Johnny Ringo’s evil?
 Should he take the place as the proper horseman by Wyatt’s side?

 Yes.
 This is why he wins.
 This is why at the end I believe he is redeemed.
 All of his gambling and drinking and shooting is ancillary to his inherent goodness in the film.
-He rides along with Wyatt as death, bringing an end to the cowboys and indeed to evil.
+Those frivolities are not evil; they’re simply frivolities.
+He rides along with Wyatt as death, bringing an end to the Cowboys and indeed to evil.
 That world is destroyed.
-Holliday exclaims when asked why he’s gone along with Wyatt through his sickness (pestilence), he merely answers that “Wyatt Earp is my friend.”
+When asked why he’s followed Wyatt through his sickness (pestilence), Holliday says simply “Wyatt Earp is my friend.”

 And Wyatt Earp?
 He makes good on his deal with the devil, with vengeance.
 He ends the Cowboys and with the fulfillment of revelation he is a man again.
 He is Faust awaiting his fate.
 His last effort is to pursue the forgiveness of the feminine.
 Who is the ultimate feminine?
 Josephine Marcus.
 He will love her for the rest of her life.
 Rest of her life?
 Not his own?
 Beyond death.